RiteshC05/Kraken2Tutorial/README.md

 Using Kraken 2
 ---------------------------------------------------------
-1. To classify a set of sequences use the command :  kraken2 --db $dbname seqs.fa Options provided by Kraken2 :
+1. To classify a set of sequences use the command :  kraken2 --db $dbname seqs.fa
-a.
-Multithreading -
+2. Multithreading -
   Usage : --threads num
-b.
-Quick Operation - Stops classification after first database hit instead of searching all l-mers in a sequence.
+3. Quick Operation - Stops classification after first database hit instead of searching all l-mers in a sequence.
   Usage: --quick
-c.
-Sequence filtering - Classified and unclassified data can be sent to a file for processing.
+4. Sequence filtering - Classified and unclassified data can be sent to a file for processing.
   Usage : --classified-out /--unclassified-out
-d.
-Output redirection - Redirecting the output to a file.
+5. Output redirection - Redirecting the output to a file.
   Usage: --output <filename>
-e.
-FASTQ input - Specify the fastq option if input file is in FASTQ format.
+6. FASTQ input - Specify the fastq option if input file is in FASTQ format.
   Usage: --fastq-input
-f.
-Compressed input - Kraken can also handle compressed file formats.
+7. Compressed input - Kraken can also handle compressed file formats.
   Usage: --gzip-compressed/--bzip2-compressed
-g.
-Paired reads - Kraken2 is capable of handling paired read data.
+8. Paired reads - Kraken2 is capable of handling paired read data.
 Rather than concatenating, provide this option to process noth files     Usage: --paired </filename1> </filename2>